TranPhucVinh/C/Kernel/README.md

 For linked list data structure implementation in kernel module, check [Linked list document folder](Linked%20list).

+To implement an entry to procfs as procfs entry, check [procfs entry document](procfs%20entry.md).

 # Character device

 For communication between userspace and kernel space through a device file, we need to create a chracter device.